 Change 3 became operative on 9 October 2018 and has been incorporated into the Bay of Plenty Regional Policy Statement.

 The two appeals lodged with the Environment Court against Council's decisions were resolved through mediation on 28 June 2018.
 The Environment Court issued a consent order on 27 July 2018.
-Proposed Change 3 will be incorporated into the operative Regional Policy Statement in October 2018.
+Proposed Change 3 was incorporated into the operative Regional Policy Statement in October 2018.

 The Bay of Plenty Regional Council has made its decisions on submissions to Proposed Change 3 (Rangitāiki River) to the Regional Policy Statement.
-The decisions will be released on 17 October 2017 and from this date Proposed Change 3 is amended in accordance with those decisions.
+The decisions were released on 17 October 2017 and from this date Proposed Change 3 is amended in accordance with those decisions.

 View the Hearing documents